 During our 10 months trip in Southeast Asia, we have done two guided tours (including this one with

-But when we had a look on the different tour options we were absolutely
+But when we had a look at the different tour options we were absolutely

 She knows it best!